microsoft/react-native-windows/vnext/TestWebSite/README.md

 1. Generate a new self-signed x509 web certificate.\
     Use common name `CN=localhost`.
-1. Replace the `localhost.p12` with the new certificate.
+1. Replace the `localhost.cicert` with the new certificate.
 1. Update the password in the Continuous Integration system.\
     *The certificate password is mapped to DevOps variable `$(TestWebsiteCertPassword)`.*